codesharedot/xceltoken-plus-price-gnome-ticket/README.md

-# mixin price gnome ticket
+# dimension-chain price gnome ticket

-Gnome 3 desktop ticker for mixin price with Python and argos.
-Rename to mixin.1r.60s.py and put in ~/.config/argos
+Gnome 3 desktop ticker for dimension-chain price with Python and argos.
+Rename to dimension-chain.1r.60s.py and put in ~/.config/argos

 https://pythonbasics.org